euniversal/umei-api-specification/index.md

 The UMEI consists of publicly available APIs, allowing any stakeholder to adopt them or to develop new APIs concerning new services while complying with the UMEI interface specification.

+The UMEI v1 includes a set of OpenAPI specifications developed by the flexibility market operators NODES and N-SIDE as part of the EUniversal project.
+In case of further development or modification of the existing specifications, please contact either NODES or N-SIDE.

 ## OpenAPI specifications

 The source OpenAPI specification is available here: